canonical/ubuntu-image-legacy/demo/boot/README.rst

 ========================

 The autopkgtests include a boot test, which creates a bootable amd64 image with an extra snap.
-This extra snap implements a simple "echo service" daemon which starts on image boot, listening on localhost:8888.
+This extra snap implements a simple "case swapping echo service" daemon which starts on image boot, listening on localhost:8888, which returns whatever bytes are sent to it, case swapped.
+(E.g. the results of bytes.swapcase()).

 The test boots this image under QEMU, forwarding the VM's port 8888 to the autopkgtest process.
 Then the test connects to port 8888 and sends it a